-This document describes policies for the allocation and assignment of globally-unique Internet Protocol Version 6 (IPv6) address space.
-It updates and obsoletes the existing Provisional IPv6 Policies in effect since 1999 [RIRv6-Policies].
-Policies described in this document are are intended to be adopted by each registry.
+This document describes policies for the allocation and assignment of globally unique Internet Protocol version 6 (IPv6) address space.
+It updates and obsoletes the existing provisional IPv6 policies in effect since 1999 [RIRv6-Policies].
+Policies described in this document are intended to be adopted by each registry.
 However, adoption of this document does not preclude local variations in each region or area.

-[RFC 2373, RFC 2373bis] designate 2000::/3 to be global unicast address space that IANA may allocate to the RIRs.
+[RFC 2373, RFC 2373bis] designate 2000::/3 to be global unicast address space that the Internet Assigned Numbers Authority (IANA) may allocate to the RIRs.
 In accordance with [RFC 2928, RFC 2373bis, IAB-Request], IANA has allocated initial ranges of global unicast IPv6 address space from the 2001::/16 address block to the existing RIRs.
 This document concerns the initial and subsequent allocations of the 2000::/3 unicast address space, for which RIRs formulate allocation and assignment policies.
 Because End Sites will generally be given /48 assignments [RFC 3177, RIRs- on-48s], the particular emphasis of this document is on policies relating the bits within 2000::/3 to the left of the /48 boundary.